hep-gc/shoal/README.md

 ## Overview

-   * Each squid server will send an AMQP json encoded message to a centralized RabbitMQ server queue.
+   * Each squid server will send an AMQP json encoded message to a centralized RabbitMQ server exchange.
-   * A webserver will retrieve the messages from the queue and maintain a list of active squids.
+   * A webserver will retrieve the messages from the exchange and maintain a list of active squids.
    * A newly booted virtual machine will query the webserver via a RESTful API to retrieve the IP of the nearest squid server.

 ### How to Install